Andre Gray: Shrewsbury Town

-AFC Telford United

-Gray joined Conference North club AFC Telford United on 26 November 2009 on a one-month loan.
-Gray's good form meant that his loan was extended for a second month.
+On 26 November 2009, Gray joined Conference North club AFC Telford United on a one-month loan.
+His good form meant that his loan was extended for a second month.
 He scored his first goal for the club with a late winner against local rivals Stafford Rangers on Boxing Day.
-Competition for places meant that Gray gradually lost his place in the team and he returned to Shrewsbury Town on 5 February 2010.
-Gray played six times for Telford, scoring once.
+Competition for places meant that he gradually lost his place in the team, and he returned to Shrewsbury Town on 5 February 2010.
+He played six times for Telford, scoring once.
+He later departed the New Meadow at the end of his contract as one of five players released by managerless Shrewsbury.
+Looking back on his time at Shrewsbury, Gray said "I was at the stage in my life where I thought everything was set for me.
+I didn't really care about playing in Shrewsbury's reserves, which it shouldn't have been".